BarimaBaffour/voting-app/README.md

 Example Voting App
 =========

 A simple distributed application running across multiple Docker containers.
+This has been modified from the original repository here: https://github.com/dockersamples/example-voting-app.

 Getting started
 ---------------